-We may also produce a version of the report for our website, case digest or Annual Report.
-As far as possible any personal details which might cause individuals to be identified in this report will be removed.
+We may also produce a version of the report for our website, a case digest or an Annual Report.

+These will not name individuals but will often include the name of the public body.
 The final decision to publish will be informed by your views as well as the views of the complainant and any other person named in the report.